 Accommodation for up to 36 is included in your package price.
 Indoor accommodation is in 6 bunkrooms with 4 or 5 bunk beds to each and a 7th separate bedroom with 4 bunk beds (ideal for leaders/teachers), total of 30.
 There are an additional 6 sofabed style beds in the Winnie Hall room which also converts into a bedroom.

-For larger school or youth groups, we also offer camping for a furtther 30, with washroom facilities in our Herald Building.
+For larger school or youth groups, total accommodation capacity is 72 indlucing camping for 36 with washroom facilities in our Herald Building in addition to the 36 indoors.
 Tents and camping mats are available to hire from the Centre.

 Do we need to bring our own bed linen?

-Can anybody with a group of people use the centre?
+Can any group of people use the centre?

 Can we hold a celebration event at Chellington

-You can have your own exclusive-use event however for an event with more than 45 people would incurr additional charges.
+You can have your own exclusive-use event at Chellington.
+However, an event with more than 36 people would incurr additional charges.
 Please call the centre we'd love to hear your ideas.

 What does ‘exclusive-use’ mean?